msalemor/agentic-intro-autogen/README.md

 # Introduction to Agentic solutions with Autogen

-## What are Agentic System
+## What is Agentic System

-Agentic systems, also known as agentic AI, are autonomous artificial intelligence systems designed to make decisions and perform tasks without human intervention.
-These systems leverage continuous learning techniques, such as reinforcement learning and deep learning, to refine their decision-making capabilities over time.
-They are versatile, with applications ranging from process automation and healthcare to supply chain management and business intelligence.
-While agentic systems offer significant benefits like increased productivity and innovation, they also pose risks such as potential bias and errors, highlighting the need for careful development and regulation.
+An agentic system is an autonomous artificial intelligence designed to operate independently, making decisions and performing tasks without human intervention.
+These systems continuously learn and adapt using techniques like reinforcement learning and deep learning, allowing them to improve their decision-making capabilities over time.
+They are versatile, with applications in areas such as process automation, healthcare, supply chain management, and business intelligence.
+While agentic systems offer significant benefits, including increased productivity and innovation, they also present risks like potential bias and errors, necessitating careful development and regulation.

 ## What is Autogen (0.5.1)